FangJia0901/Bond-Angle-for-SCCs/README.md

 Getting started
 ====
-The model can be run via train.py.If you want to understand the structure of the model, you can refer to model.py.We train the model by parallel computation
+The model can be run via train.py.If you want to understand the structure of the model, you can refer to model.py.
+We train the model by parallel computation
-.The GAANN model has been trained by Fastai library in PyTorch framework.
+.
+The GAANN model has been trained by Fastai library in PyTorch framework.

+Performance evaluation
+===
-Fourth:In addition, we provide Gaann performance measurement code（such as scatter_type.py),drawing Molecular Structure code.
+In addition, we provide Gaann performance measurement code（such as scatter_type.py),drawing Molecular Structure code.

-The code is being sorted out.
-If you have any questions, please don't hesitate to contact me.(email: fangjia0901@csu.edu.cn)